vrash/vrash/README.md

 ### Hi there 👋

-I'm Vrash (he/him), the interim CTO at  @[Checkatrade].
+I'm Vrash (he/him), the interim CTO @[Checkatrade].
 We're building the trusted foundation for every home in the UK.
 Previously I've worked at [carwow], [Amazon], [Bankbazaar], [Oracle] and a few startups.

 Talk to me [@vrashabh] or feel free to DM me on [LinkedIn].
 I try and respond to most folks on Sunday nights.